 If your airline does not allow pets, or you cannot fly at the same time as your pet, then you will need a flight volunteer.

-If you are planning on bringing your pet into the UK then it can be considerably cheaper and less stress to the animal if brought in via Amsterdam or Paris and we have planned flights often on a cost-share basis, split between all rescue pets on the flight (approx 500GBP/650USD per pet, crate and external agency fees separate).
-You can see future availability and contact us to reserve a space via our facebook page.
+If you are planning on bringing your pet into the UK then it can be considerably cheaper and less stress to the animal if brought in via Amsterdam or Paris and we have planned flights often on a cost-share basis, split between all rescue pets on the flight.
+This means that the cost to you is often considerably less than having to send your pet via cargo and without a carer with them.
+You can see future availability and contact us to reserve a space via our facebook page and via the booking form on our website.

 When this is done, hop over to Livestock office at the airport and expect to wait, and wait.
 Bring water for the dog and a good book!
 When it’s finally your turn, the vet will take your photo, check your dog over, check all the paperwork and will issue the relevant permits.